APEGS/APEGS/README.md

 ### Greetings 👋

-I'm a professional HTML + CSS + JAVASCRIPT Developer with experience in the field since 2020
+I'm a professional frontend developer since 2020.

 • Front-End Web Development.

 • UX Design (Design based on the user experience).

+• Data management.

-Also, I'm an Illustrator, Data Entry & Analyst SQL-MySQL-Excel-Tableau
+Also, I'm an illustrator.

 -----------------